CultureAsData-UIUC/is310-spring-2026-group-2/building-principles-through-published-research/group-landscape-mapping.md

 The point about lived experience applies strongly to the *From Fads to Classics-Analyzing Video Game Trend Evolutions Through Steam Tags* article too.
 The authors treat Steam tags as neutral cultural signals, but they dont question who is doing the tagging.
 They dont examine whether certain communities are over-represent certain genres, or if the tag system itself reflects the demographics of Steam's whole user base.
 The silences around whose classification system this actually is feel significant, especially when the paper makes broader claims about what genres are becoming culturally significant. - Charles Cantrell

+The silence around whose data gets preserved is also really visible in Demleitner's article.
+The dataset is built from what's already available in digital archives, which means games from certain regions or platforms that weren't well-documented simply don't appear.
+The author mentions wanting to include under-researched regional game cultures, but the archival gaps make that difficult in practice.
+So the historical patterns the computation finds are shaped as much by what survived digitization as by what actually existed. - Raymond Lu

 ### Contributions

 - Jesus Vazquez: